 While what Skittles did was both creative and clever, it was still pretty expensive.
-And, as a small business marketer, you likely can't afford a Super Bowl ad or a Broadway musical alternative just yet.
-But, having a small budget doesn't mean you can't create a high-quality campaign or advertisement like the pros.
+And, as a small to medium-sized business marketer, you likely can't afford a Super Bowl ad or a Broadway musical alternative just yet.

-Below, I'll list four common advertising strategies that brands use during the Super Bowl, or other major events, then walk you through how you can take advantage of each on a much smaller scale while still effectively gaining brand awareness.
+Below, I'll list five common advertising strategies that brands use during the Super Bowl.
+For each, I'll walk you through how you can take advantage of each on a much smaller scale while still effectively gaining brand awareness.